Rafael Cardoso (art historian): Career

 Cardoso's first books of fiction and non-fiction appeared in 2000, and he has continually published both, since then.
 His first notable success was the design history textbook Uma Introdução à História do Design, now in its third edition and widely used in Brazilian universities.
-He is well established as a historian of art and design in Brazil, having authored numerous books and hundreds of essays and articles, as well as editing and translating works by John Ruskin and Vilém Flusser.
+He is well established as a historian of art and design in Brazil, having authored over a dozen books and hundreds of essays and articles, as well as editing and translating works by John Ruskin and Vilém Flusser.
 In 2018, his book A arte brasileira em 25 quadros was made into a six-part series for Brazilian television channel Arte 1.
-His latest book Modernity in Black and White has been acclaimed as a groundbreaking account of modern art and modernism in Brazil.
+A second season of the series screened in January 2026, also on Arte1.
+His 2021 book Modernity in Black and White has been acclaimed as a groundbreaking account of modern art and modernism in Brazil.
 It was awarded the 2021 Roberto Reis book award by the Brazilian Studies Association BRASA.

 With O Remanescente, Cardoso brought his fiction and non-fiction writing together for the first time.
 The book is a historical novel, based on true facts, and tells the story of his father's family's flight from Germany in the 1930s, their exile in France and eventual refuge in Brazil.
 The main character is the author's great-grandfather, Hugo Simon, a banker, socialist politician and art collector in Berlin, during the Weimar Republic, where he was a prominent cultural figure and briefly Minister of Finance of Prussia after the German Revolution of 1918-19.
 In 2021, Cardoso helped create the Hugo Simon Foundation, based in Seelow, Brandenburg, and currently serves as chair of its advisory board.